General Coronavirus advice and guidance

 At present, UK foreign travel guidance includes:

-1. Coronavirus (COVID-19) travel lists (red, amber, and green) and relevant guidance, which is available for:
+1. Coronavirus (COVID-19) travel lists and relevant guidance, which is available for:

 2. The latest FCDO travel advice for the destination country.